 Guild Hall has served four generations and introduced audiences to the most storied artists and performers of our time.
 Now as we approach our centennial, we have embarked on a state-of-the-art renovation to match the caliber of our artistry for twenty-first-century audiences.
 Our facility-wide Capital Improvements Project & Campaign includes top-of-the-line physical and technological enhancements to better deliver our mission as an artist-driven, interdisciplinary institution.
 These comprehensive enhancements will see the structural and technological upgrade of Guild Hall’s grounds and near-century-old building — encompassing its museum, theater, education center, and administrative offices.

 Improved flexibility and accessibility will meet the needs of Guild Hall’s diverse community of visual and performing artists, students, staff, and expanding seasonal and year-round community.
-Construction began in summer 2022, and the project is slated for partial completion in summer 2023, with the completion of the John Drew Theater expected by winter 2023/2024.
+Construction began in summer 2022, and the galleries, grounds, classroom and offices reopened in July 2023.
+The completion of the John Drew Theater expected by July 2024.

 The $29 million Capital Improvements Project & Campaign includes dedicated capabilities for advancing the institution’s cutting-edge arts program and its vital reserve fund, to deepen and sustain Guild Hall’s excellence in interdisciplinary programming, thought leadership, education, and community engagement on the East End for current and future generations.

-As of December 2022, we have reached 55% of our $29 million goal thanks to the generosity and support of our Board of Trustees and supporters like you.
+As of November 2023, we have reached 70% of our $29 million goal, thanks to the generosity and support of our Board of Trustees and supporters like you.